GriffinCooksApps/ReactNativeBoiler/README.md

 There are a lot of little things in the package, and definitely something that needs to probably be cleaned up, when time allows.

 '''

+## Additional notes

+This was relatively thrown together.
+I didn't use proptypes for property checking, or document the code very well.
+I also have a lot to clean up.
+However with the timeline presented, and the issues I am sure you expected, the goal was to get it working.

+And yes the video starting on launch is an undocumented feature.